Satvik12221as/Expense-Categorizer/README.md

 # SMART EXPENSIVE MEMBER
 A machine learning project that automatically classifies financial transaction descriptions into categories like Food & Dining, Travel, and Shopping.
-This repository uses a Multinomial Naive Bayes classifier, a fast and effective algorithm for text classification.
+This repository uses a Multinomial Naive Bayes classifier for text classification.

 ## Overview
 This project is a smart helper that does the boring job of sorting your expenses for you.
 You give it a short note about what you bought, like "movie tickets", and it instantly knows to put it in the Entertainment group.